 Bernese Mountain Dogs are not recommended for apartment life.
 They are relatively inactive indoors and will do best with at least a large, fence-in yard.
 Because of their thick coats they are sensitive to the heat and would much rather be in cold temperatures.
 Daily to weekly brushing of the long thick coat is important, with extra care needed when the coat is shedding.
 Bathe or dry shampoo as necessary.
 This breed is a seasonal, heavy shedder.

 The Bernese Mountain Dog originated in the Swiss mountains, Switzerland.
 Many 18th century paintings show dogs which looked just like the Bernese type dog.
 The breed was named for the Canton of Bern.
 They were working dogs particularly good at draft work, pulling carts to market.
 They also were used to drive dairy cattle, to watch over the farm and as a companion to the farmers.
 By the end of the 19th century many other working dogs were being imported to Switzerland, which brought the numbers of the Bernese down as workers began to use other types of dogs.
-Today the breed makes a wonderful companion and they still to this day enjoy whatever draft work you can find them.
+Today the breed makes a wonderful companion and they are making a stong statment as therapy, working and rescue dogs.
 The breeds talents are tracking, herding, watch, guarding, search and rescue, carting and competitive obedience.